IAIO Qaher-313

 The IAIO Qaher-313 (Persian: قاهر-۳۱۳; also Ghaher-313, Conqueror (Tamer)-313, Q-313, F-313) is an Iranian prototype aircraft.
-Originally intended to be a manned single-seat fighter aircraft, the Qaher-313 was publicly announced on 1 February 2013.
+Originally intended to be a manned single-seat potential 5th generation aircraft and stealth fighter, the Qaher-313 was publicly announced on 1 February 2013.
 Independent experts have expressed significant doubts about the viability of the aircraft.
 In early 2023, Iranian media reported that the Qaher-313 was being modified from a manned fighter aircraft into an unmanned aerial vehicle.